2026 laser engraver Valentine's sale

 2. Custom Coasters and Gifts

-Another Reddit user reported using their diode laser to create custom stone coasters for gifts.
-They used a 20W diode laser on granite, achieving clear designs with high contrast after several passes at lower power settings.
+Another Reddit user successfully used a 20W diode laser to create custom stone coasters for gifts.
+The high contrast and clear designs on granite were achieved after several passes at lower power.

 "Creating personalized stone coasters with the diode laser was super fun.
 It took some trial and error, but the final product looked amazing, especially when filled with white acrylic paint."